Aghosh993/EL6483_EmbeddedSystems/build_tools/arctic_awesomeness/README.md

-# STM32CubeF3-based software development repo for the STM32 F3 Discovery Board.
+# STM32Cube-based software development repo for the STM32 F3/F4 Discovery Boards.

 This build system is for use on Linux systems.
 Some distributions may need minor modifications.